Contrasting Identifying Assumptions of Average Causal Effects: Robustness and Semiparametric Efficiency: Efficiency Comparisons

+\end{proposition} The proof of Proposition \ref{th:td_bd_eif} can be found in Appendix \ref{sec:proof of lemma EIF TD BD}.
+Additionally, Appendix \ref{sec:appendix_var_eif} provides the expression for $var \varphi_{bd,td}$ in terms of observed data distribution that allows for direct estimation of the bounds from the observed data.

-and is not larger than $var \varphi_{td}$ or $var \varphi_{bd}.$ \end{proposition} See proof of Proposition \ref{th:td_bd_eif} in Appendix \ref{sec:proof of lemma EIF TD BD}.
-It is interesting to note that the influence function in Equation \eqref{eq: EIF_td_bd} is the same as the efficient influence function in Theorem 14 from \citet{rotnizky2020efficient} for the distribution compatible with the DAG in Figure \ref{fig:bd_td}.
+Note that because the independencies in the observed data distribution here are the same as for the Bayesian network compatible with a DAG defined by the paths $C \rightarrow A \rightarrow Z \rightarrow Y,$ $C \rightarrow Y,$ $ C\rightarrow Z,$ the influence function $ \varphi_{bd,td}$ in Equation \eqref{eq: EIF_td_bd} is the same as the efficient influence function in Theorem 14 from \citet{rotnizky2020efficient} for this Bayesian network.